-The advantage of the electric poker over the propane on is that you can leave it unattended but when the alternative takes only 90 seconds, is it any wonder that these pokers are considered outdated?
+The advantage of the electric poker over the others is that you can leave it unattended but when the alternative takes only 90 seconds, is it any wonder that these pokers are considered outdated?

 You can also soak a portion of the newspaper in vegetable oil to give it that extra longevity during the ignition phase.

-It difficult on a grill.
-On a smoker it's easy to kill the charcoal, just close off all the vents a starve it of oxygen.
+It is difficult on a grill.
+On a smoker it's easy to kill the charcoal, just close off all the vents and starve it of oxygen.

 Some will tell you that throwing water on the coals is OK but charcoal is porous and will naturally absorb water.
 For this reason I don't even use charcoal that's been left over the winter never mind throwing water over it to cool it down.
 To be fair it is an OK practice if you live in a hot dry climate.
 It's mild and wet where I live, enough said.

-Hot and dry, mild and wet, whichever the case there are some serios points to be made about throwing water on hot barbecue charcoal:-
+Hot and dry, mild and wet, whichever the case there are some serious points to be made about throwing water on hot barbecue charcoal:-